Read the screenplay: FANNIEGATE — $7 trillion. 17 years. The biggest fraud in American capital markets.

 Deputy / 'Licc'em Low Lisa'

-Wept on the stand as Afroman's 13-minute video about her played for the entire courtroom.
-Afroman later posted on Instagram asking where those tears were when she was standing in his yard with an AR-15 pointed at his family.
+Cried on the witness stand as Afroman's 13-minute video about her played for the whole courtroom.
+Afroman posted on Instagram after: 'Where were those tears when you were in my yard with an AR-15?'
+Fair question.

 *sobbing as the 13-minute video plays for the courtroom*